polyphony-chat/docs/docs/Protocol Specifications/core.md

     chat service.
 If the user moves their account to another server, the picture might not be accessible anymore.

-Content addressing with relative roots aids in preventing this issue.
-Instead of referring to the absolute URL of the content, the server processing the content generates a unique identifier.
+Resource addressing with relative roots aids in preventing this issue.
+Instead of referring to the absolute URL of the resource, the server processing the resource generates a unique identifier.
-This identifier can be used to retrieve the content from the server.
-Most importantly, this identifier does not change when the content is moved to another server.
-If the base domain of the new server is known, the identifier can be used to retrieve the content from the new server.
+This identifier can be used to retrieve the resource from the server.
+Most importantly, this identifier does not change when the resource is moved to another server.
+If the base domain of the new server is known, the identifier can be used to retrieve the resource from the new server.
-The "relative root" is the base domain of the server, which is used to retrieve the content.
+The "relative root" is the base domain of the server, which is used to retrieve the resource.

 The uniqueness constraint of the identifier is important.
-If a collision occurs when trying to move the content to another server, the content cannot be migrated in a way that preserves the references to it.
-One way to ensure the uniqueness of the identifier is to use a hash function on the content itself.
-Combining this has with a cryptographically strong nonce, then hashing the result of concatenating the nonce and the hash of the content should yield a unique identifier.
+If a collision occurs when trying to move the resource to another server, the resource cannot be migrated in a way that preserves the references to it.
+One way to ensure the uniqueness of the identifier is to use a hash function on the resource itself.
+Combining this has with a cryptographically strong nonce, then hashing the result of concatenating the nonce and the hash of the resource should yield a unique identifier.

-The API route for content addressing with relative roots is formatted as follows:
+The API route for resource addressing with relative roots is formatted as follows:

-`<server_url>/.p2/core/content/<content_id>`
+`<server_url>/.p2/core/resource/<resource_id>`

-The API route for content addressing with relative roots is documented more thoroughly in the API documentation.
+The API route for resource addressing with relative roots is documented more thoroughly in the API documentation.

-Servers with no need for content addressing with relative roots can select to not implement this feature.
+Servers with no need for resource addressing with relative roots can select to not implement this feature.
 Servers not implementing this feature should return a `404 Not Found` status code when the API route is accessed.
 Clients should expect finding servers not implementing this feature.